FFT-based Homogenization at Finite Strains using Composite Boxels (ComBo): Numerical Examples

 The straightforward implementation of composite boxels into various FFT-based schemes makes them truly versatile.
 Here, we present some of the most popular methods used in tandem with composite boxels.
-Composite boxels can also be readily employed in classical FE$^2$ schemes because of the availability of a closed-form solution for the tangent moduli in the composite boxels.
-It is also to be noted that there are no requirements about the choice of the type of finite elements and their order of approximation as the gradient jump vector of the composite boxels needs to be computed at the integration point level and not on the nodal DOF. \\
+Most importantly, the composite boxel method can be used to replace any call to a constitutive model, independent of the discretization method.

 In figure~\ref{fig:ex:polyhedron}, we consider a random polyhedral inclusion surrounded by matrix material.
-The fine-scale microstructure is generated at a resolution of 256\textsuperscript{3} (Fig.~\ref{fig:ex:polyhedron:MS}).
-The ComBo discretization is 32\textsuperscript{3} with normals gained cf. Section~\ref{sec:normal}, see Fig.~\ref{fig:ex:polyhedron:combo}), yielding a 512 times smaller problem.
+The fine-scale microstructure is generated at a resolution of 256\textsuperscript{3}.
+The ComBo discretization is 32\textsuperscript{3} with normals gained cf. Section~\ref{sec:normal}, yielding a 512 times smaller problem.
 We further go on to compare the full field solutions for the $E_{XY}$ component of the Green-Lagrange strain at the center slice ($Z=0$) for various popular FFT-based solution strategies.
-A reference solution is computed on the original fine-scale problem (without any composite boxels), see Fig.~\ref{fig:ex:polyhedron:REF_HEX8R}.
+A reference solution is computed on the original fine-scale problem (without any composite boxels).